FranciscoKnebel/br-scraper/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing

-A step by step series of examples that tell you have to get a development environment running

 Install the package from npm:
 ```